U.S. Route 281 in North Dakota: Route description

 In North Dakota, US 281 is a major north–south artery.
-It enters south of Ellendale and intersects Interstate 94 and US 52 at Jamestown.
-281 and 52 remain paired together to Carrington.
-From there, US 281 continues northward through Sheyenne.
+It enters ND south of Ellendale and intersects ND 13 in Edgeley.
+Later it intersects Interstate 94 and US 52 at Jamestown.
+There is also a truck bypass of 281/52 around the west side of the city.
+The bypass follows I-94 west to exit 256.
+281 and 52 remain paired together to Carrington, where it intersects with ND 200.
+From there, US 281 continues northward through New Rockford, where it junctions with ND 15 and Sheyenne, while US 52 heads west along ND 200 and then northwest toward Minot.
 Ten miles north of Sheyenne the highway curves in order to go around Devil's Lake, and then continues to west of Minnewaukan.
-From there it goes to ND at Rocklake.
+It intersects US 2 near Churchs Ferry.
+From there it goes past Cando to ND at Rocklake.
 US 281 follows ND 5 westward to Dunseith, where the highway turns north in concurrence with North Dakota Highway 3 to its end at the Canada–United States border in the International Peace Garden.
 The northernmost section of US 281 passes through North Dakota's Turtle Mountains.

 History

 The entire route of US 281 within the state was North Dakota Highway 4.
 In 1934, US 281 replaced Highway 4 south of Rock Lake.
 US 281 was extended north to the Canada–United States border between 1939 and 1940, replacing the remainder of Highway 4.

-Recently, US 281 was rebuilt near Minnewaukan, North Dakota to accommodate flooding close to the city.
+In 2013, 281 was rebuilt near Minnewaukan, North Dakota to accommodate flooding close to the city.